qiboteam/qibo/doc/source/advancedexamples.rst

-In order to use the VQE, QAOA and time evolution models in Qibo the user has to define Hamiltonians based on :class:`qibo.core.hamiltonians.Hamiltonian` which uses the full matrix represntation of the corresponding operator or :class:`qibo.core.hamiltonians.SymbolicHamiltonian` which uses a more efficient term representation.
+In order to use the VQE, QAOA and time evolution models in Qibo the user has to define Hamiltonians based on :class:`qibo.core.hamiltonians.Hamiltonian` which uses the full matrix representation of the corresponding operator or :class:`qibo.core.hamiltonians.SymbolicHamiltonian` which uses a more efficient term representation.
 Qibo provides pre-coded Hamiltonians for some common models, such as the transverse field Ising model (TFIM) and the Heisenberg model